-You can put Windows and Linux in the same bootable disk or create a master installation disk of Windows 7, Windows 8.1, and Windows 10.
-The choice is up to you.
-Moreover, making multiboot USBs can be very helpful for Linux users who have to deal with various distributions each having its own set of features.
+You can put multiple versions of Windows and multiple Linux distros in the same bootable disk.
+Ventoy is especially helpful for Linux users who have to deal with various distributions each having its own set of features.

 In case, you are searching for some bootable USB tools, here are some suggestions.

-How to create Multiboot USB Disk in Windows?
+Create Multiboot USB Disk in Windows Using Ventoy

-- Open WinSetupFromUSB.
-Open the 32-bit and 64-bit version according to your OS.
+3. Open WinSetupFromUSB.
+Open the 32-bit and 64-bit versions according to your OS.
 It will work without any installation.

 Note: You have to tick this option only for the first ISO installation.
 Choose FAT32 if your computer is set to boot using UEFI mode or if UEFI sounds strange to your ears.
 Else, go with the NTFS option.

-- Tick the Custom menu names for Vista/7/8/Server Source checkbox.
+7. Tick the Custom menu names for the Vista/7/8/Server Source checkbox.
 Click the Cross (X) button to exit Advanced Options.

 Note: If the size of your ISO is larger than 4 Gb, it will show a message to split the file into parts.
 This is because you’ve chosen the FAT32 option.
 Click OK.

-- The process will take few minutes to finish.
+13. The process will take a few minutes to finish.

 How to add the second ISO file in the Multiboot USB Disk?